tahirzaman23ds14/tahirzaman23ds14/README.md

 - 🎧 Listening to music to stay inspired

 I’m hardworking, self-motivated, and always eager to learn new skills.
-My long-term goal is to build a strong career in **AI, Machine Learning, Data Engineering, and Full Stack Development**,
+My long-term goal is to build a strong career in **Data Science, AI, Machine Learning, Data Engineering, and Full Stack Development**,
 while contributing to the growth of innovative organizations.

 ---